jalakoo/open-ai-keywords-generator/README.md

 | -kh | --keep-headers | Space separated list of header and row values to pass onto the output .csv file | SpeakerId "Session Title" |

 # Output
-A row will be created for each keyword and kept (-kl arg) header values, for example:
+A row will be created for each keyword and kept (-kl arg) header values, example output from running sample earlier:
 ```
-SpeakerId, Session Title, Keyword
-abc123, Session Alpha, neo4j
-abc123, Session Alpha, cypher
+Keyword, Speaker
+neo4j, John Smith
+cypher, John Smith
+python, Jane Smith
 ```

 # Testing